Freedom! 22 pubs with fab gardens

 Bel & The Dragon, Cookham

 Great pub, great food and a gorgeous garden.
 The Bel & The Dragon caters for the whole famalam.
 Kids menu, light bites from the garden menu or bring out the big guns and go al la carte.
 Plus there’s an enclosed garden with a play house for little ones giving frazzled parents five minutes peace.
-Tom Hiddleston has been known to pop in, so plenty to distract you from your rampaging kids.
+Tom Hiddleston has been known to pop in, so plenty to distract you from your noisy offspring.
+The Bel and the Dragon will reopen on 22 Jul, book up.

 The Blackbird, Bagnor